Splitting of the Breast: Development

 The scene in which Shinji is trapped inside Leliel uses experimental animation techniques.
 The crew depicted Shinji's face distorted with a fisheye effect with a sunset in the background in the scene, a technique that Newtype magazine compared to Ultraman.
 Evangelion Chronicle magazine similarly compared the sequence of Shinji floating into space seeing his mother to Mobile Suit Gundam, in which the protagonist Amuro Ray and Lalah Sune are seen communicating while floating in a sea of stars.
 The voice of Shinji and the other Shinji, Leliel itself, is expressed through white lines that move on a black background, with only the voice of the voice actress in the background.
-Anno wanted to create images with just voices with a minimum amount of visual information.
+Anno wanted to create images with just voices, with a minimum amount of visual information.
 According to him, since animation is made of graphic symbols and is a fiction, "a lie from the beginning", using rough drawings without using celluloid would have allowed him to destroy the stereotypes of people who think that only traditional celluloid animation can be considered a finished product.
 Tsurumaki originally took inspiration from a scene at the end of the Royal Space Force: The Wings of Honnêamise film (1987); he initially wanted to make a scene in which in the midst of a dizzying vortex of images all the people from Shinji's past memories spoke, but it was impossible to make it happen and Anno didn't like it.
 Anno, on the other hand, found the idea of using lines brilliant, since "no one had done something similar before".

+The episode's original draft did not explain the imaginary-number space or the parallel universe inside Leliel, whose design originally featured a face rather than a floating sphere.
+During their argument, Misato would have asked Ritsuko whether she intended to trigger the Third Impact, to which Ritsuko would have replied by urging her to trust Commander Ikari.
+The draft also did not include the dialogue comparing the collection of pleasant things to a rosary.
+The final scenes explicitly foreshadowed that the Evangelions were more than simple robots and contained human souls.
+In the scene where Ritsuko asks Gendo whether the Evangelions might hate them, Gendo would have replied, "We'll understand when it awakens".
 In 2003, Gainax released a new edition of the series named Renewal.
-For the Renewal, it used a telecine from the original 16mm film for all the episodes, but after the original airing the 16mm negative for “Splitting of the Breast” was lost and Gainax used a lower quality 35mm internegative for the Renewal and all subsequent home video releases.
+For the Renewal, staff used a telecine from the original 16mm film for all the episodes, but the 16mm negative for "Splitting of the Breast" was lost after the original airing, so Gainax used a lower-quality 35mm internegative for the Renewal and all subsequent home video releases.